Navigating Restrictive Covenants and Trade Secrets in Colorado

 Baird Quinn regularly represents businesses and employees with respect to non-competition agreements, non-solicitation agreements, and trade secret issues.
 Our commercial attorneys have extensive experience providing advice regarding the enforceability of non-competition agreements and non-solicitation agreements, drafting such provisions, and prosecuting and defending trade secret and non-competition litigation.
 We understand that, when trade secret/non-competition litigation occurs, clients need immediate access to knowledgeable and aggressive attorneys to protect their interests.

-Colorado Law Governing Non-Solicitation and Non-Competition Agreements
+Colorado Law Governing Non-Competes and Non-Solicitation (HB 22-1317)

 Due to the passage of new legislation in 2022, Colorado has two standards for the enforceability of non-competition and non-solicitation agreements.
 The standard for enforceability differs based upon when the agreement was entered into with the employee.